aaqibdm/Inventory-Mangement/README.md

 # Inventory-Mangement
-I create a Inventory-Mangement-System websit using MERN
+I create a Inventory-Mangement-System WebApplication using MERN